Short Term Accommodation (STA) & Respite Care Campbelltown

 Spring Farm, Campbelltown & Wollongong

-Respite care, also known as Short Term Accommodation (STA), provides short-term accommodation and support for people with disability.
+Respite care Campbelltown families and participants rely on, also known as Short Term Accommodation (STA), provides short-term accommodation and support for people with disability.
 STA offers participants a safe and supported place to stay, while also giving carers the opportunity to rest, recharge, or focus on other responsibilities.

-Alive4Life provides NDIS Respite, and STA supports that feel welcoming, flexible, and enjoyable, with experiences tailored to each participant's preferences and needs.
+Alive4Life provides flexible respite care and STA support services that feel welcoming and enjoyable, with respite care services built around each participant's personal preferences and needs.

 What is Respite & Short Term Accommodation (STA)?